Boeing 747-400: Retirement and economic value

-The 747-400's leasing, resale and salvage value has dropped steeply since the 2010s.
-By that time many 747-400s were also more than 20 years old so airlines have accelerated their retirement.
-The 747, alongside the smaller Airbus A340 and MD-11, each have more than two engines making them relatively expensive to operate, although their main appeal during the early 1990s was their long range as well as high capacity, before the development of wide-body twin-engine aircraft that could achieve similar range and payload while also providing better fuel economy.
-Such medium/large twinjets like the Boeing 777, Boeing 787 Dreamliner, and Airbus A350 XWB have entered service since the late 1990s onward, and these have taken over routes previously flown by 747-400s, as reducing capacity improved load factors.
+The 747-400, alongside the smaller Airbus A340 quadjet and MD-11 trijet, each have more than two engines making them relatively expensive to operate, although their main appeal during the early 1990s was their long range as well as high capacity, with the 747-400 being the most successful of the three.
+At that time, the existing medium wide-body twinjets Boeing 767 and Airbus A330 were not considered direct competitors with lesser range and lower capacity.
+Since then there has been the development of wide-body twin-engine aircraft that could achieve similar range and payload to the 747-400 while also providing better fuel economy.
+Such large twinjets like the Boeing 777, Boeing 787 Dreamliner, and Airbus A350 XWB have entered service since the late 1990s onward, and these have taken over routes previously flown by 747-400s, as reducing capacity improved load factors.
 The change in emphasis from hub and spoke operations to point-to-point flights has also reduced the need for jumbo jets (very large aircraft (VLA) with more than 400 seats) like the 747 and Airbus A380.
 Airlines such as British Airways and Qantas that plan to maintain the same capacity on routes currently served by 747-400s did not order the updated 747-8 but instead opted for the Airbus A380.
 A contributing factor for the drop in resale value and retirement of the 747-400 has been the 2008 financial crisis, which spiked an increase in fuel prices, that caused a drop in air travel demand.
+The 747-400's leasing, resale and salvage value have dropped steeply since the 2010s.
+By that time many 747-400s were also more than 20 years old, so airlines have accelerated their retirement.